Mental Health Achievement Awards – Karen Tyrrell.

 I’m proud to announce, I received a Finalist award in the Jude Bugeja Peer Experience awards.

-I’m honoured to receive my fourth Mental Health award for my achievements as an author, speaker, performer and community service.
+I’m honoured to receive my 4th Mental Health Award for my achievements as an author, speaker, performer and community service.

-My 12 books include mental illness memoirs, recovery, self-care, resilience, Alzheimer’s, belongingness, bully prevention and MORE.
+My 12 books include topics of mental illness memoirs, recovery, self-care, resilience, Alzheimer’s, belongingness, bully prevention and MORE.

 What did I perform at the Mental Health Expo?